Select a language

 SRE teams are responsible for how code is deployed, configured, and monitored, as well as the availability, latency, change management, emergency response, and capacity management of services in production.

-A service-level objective (SLO) is then determined based on the downtime agreed upon as acceptable.
+An SLO for the required system reliability is then determined based on the downtime agreed upon as acceptable.
 This downtime level is referred to as an error budget, the maximum allowable threshold for errors and outages.

 With SRE, 100% reliability is not expected; failure is planned for and accepted.